Enjoy A Lucrative Salary And High Job Satisfaction While Extracting Insights From Data To Help Executives Make Business Decisions

 This person did not like social events and was more than happy to spend the majority of each day at the computer with code for their only company.

-If you love working with complex algorithms and running innumerable tests but dislike the idea of interacting with others, and explaining the rationale of your code to lay people, then the DSS isn’t for you.
+If you love working with complex algorithms and running innumerable tests but dislike the idea of interacting with others, and explaining the rationale of your code to lay people, then this program isn’t for you.

-The DSS is designed for PhDs who can translate the results of their models into business-oriented insights.
+The Data Scientist Career Library is designed for PhDs who can translate the results of their models into business-oriented insights.

 You Don’t Like To Create New Things